-When a HALT instruction is encountered during single-stepped execution (execution in units of assembly instruction), a break is set at the next instruction following the HALT instruction, and the mode does not change to the HALT mode.
+When a HALT instruction is encountered during single step execution (execution in units of assembly instruction), a break is set at the next instruction following the HALT instruction, and the mode does not change to the HALT mode.
 When a HALT instruction is encountered during C-source-level stepped execution, whether or not the transition to the HALT mode proceeds depends on the facilities of the debugger.

-No.16 Cautionary note on connecting an emulator (pin reset)
+4.2.16 Cautionary point regarding connecting an emulator (pin reset)